UCLA Health Training Center

 UCLA Health Training Center is an indoor arena and basketball practice facility located in El Segundo, California.
-It hosts the South Bay Lakers of the NBA G League.
-The facility also serves as the training center for the Los Angeles Lakers of the National Basketball Association (NBA).
+It serves as the training center for the Los Angeles Lakers of the National Basketball Association (NBA).
+It hosted the South Bay Lakers of the NBA G League from 2017 to 2026.
 It has a seating capacity of 750 spectators.

 On August 31, 2016, it was announced that UCLA Health had signed a five-year naming rights deal with the Los Angeles Lakers.
 The deal stipulates an option to extend in five-year increments.
-This arena is currently the smallest venue in the NBA G League.